1-877-929-7245

 Day 1 - Arrival in the Peruvian capital, Lima

-Independently make your way to our modern, 4-Star hotel in the Miraflores district of the Peruvian capital.
+On arrival, you transfer to our modern, four-star hotel in the Miraflores district of the Peruvian capital.
 Once known as the 'City of Kings', Lima is one of South America's most populus cities and has redefined itself as Latin America's trendiest food destination.

 Set between the bustling John F Kennedy Park, renowned for its street vendors and resident cats, and the beaches along the Pacific Ocean, there is plenty to see and do near our hotel, even while lounging by the rooftop pool.
 We convene this evening in the hotel restaurant for our first meal together as a group.